Levin, New Zealand

-History and culture
+History

 19th century

 The area now occupied by Levin was connected to both Wellington and Palmerston North by railway in 1886.
-The area was surveyed in 1888, and European settlement of began following the sale of suburban and rural sections, which commenced on 19 March 1889.
+The area was surveyed in 1888, and European settlement began following the sale of suburban and rural sections, which commenced on 19 March 1889.

 The town was named after William Hort Levin, a director of the Wellington and Manawatu Railway Company.

 The name is a variation of the Jewish clan name Levi.
 Unlike the usual pronunciation of the surname, stress is placed on the second syllable of the word.
-However Levin's great-grandson, Peter Levin, claims his forebear would have pronounced his surname as Levene, and that this pronunciation was in common use for many years and is always used by the family.
+William Hort Levin's great-grandson, Peter Levin, claims his forebear would have pronounced his surname as Levene, and that this pronunciation was in common use for many years and is always used by the family.

-20th century
+20th century—present

 Levin was made a borough in 1906.

-21st century

-The town celebrated its centenary in 2006 and the bowls club celebrated its in 2007.
+The Levin clock tower was built in 1999 as a donation by the Levin Rotary Club after some fundraising.
+It was described as "iconic" to the town by the Manawatū Standard.
+It has four clocks, one for every side, each with an independent motor, and has a temperature gauge.

+2024 car rally

+On Saturday, 1 June 2024 a car rally locally known as "the Levin car invasion" took place.
+With 200 cars and 500 people in attendance, they started at the intersection of Queen Street and State Highway 57 before the police removed them.
+The convoy then moved to Miro Street in Ōtaki before returning to Levin, now at the intersection of State Highway 1 and Queen Street.
+Once they arrived back in Levin, the Police tried to stop the group however the police were attacked.
+In an interview the "organizer" said "What we're doing is illegal, but until we get a proper skid pad or somewhere safe to do it we're going to keep doing it on the streets."